ckswilliams/modOpenREM/docs/charts.rst

 much less data than others.

 .. figure:: img/ChartCTMeanDLPhistogramPerSystemNorm.png
-   :figwidth: 45%
+   :figwidth: 50%
    :align: right
    :alt: Normalised histogram of abdomen DLP (one series per system)

-   Figure 5: normalised histogram of abdomen DLP, one series per system
+   Figure 5: Normalised histogram of abdomen DLP, one series per system

 Each histogram data point includes a text link that appears when the mouse pointer moves over it.
 Clicking on this link will filter the displayed studies,